mqnifestkelvin/react-django-note-app/README.md

 ## Creating .env File
 This file stands in as a link between important pass keys that are essential to the proper functioning of the program.
 For instance, the app has functionalities which enable sending of OTPs to user email address for authetication.
 As a result of these functionality, there is a need to conceal the user private information, This is where the `.env` file comes in.

-Before we create a `.env` file in the root of the project, we have to import this library into the settings.py file in the CertificateVerification directory.
+Before we create a `.env` file in the root of the project, we have to import this library into the settings.py file in the directory.
 We import the library by pasting the code at the top of the settings.py file:

 ```
 from decouple import config